-The Customs Division of the Ghana Revenue Authority is the GOG institution responsible for the collection of import duty.
-In 2001 the Ghana TradeNet was established to provide a fully integrated customs management software connected over a network to various operators who interact with Customs in the processing of import and export transactions to and from Ghana.
+The Customs Division of the GRA is the GOG institution responsible for collecting import duties.
+In 2001, the Ghana TradeNet was established to provide a fully integrated customs management software connected over a network to various operators who interact with Customs in the processing of import and export transactions to and from Ghana.
 Some of these operators include the banks, shipping companies, certification and licensing agencies as well as users of trade information.

-The Ghana TradeNet is made up of two main components:
+The Ghana TradeNet consists of two main components:

-The Ghana Customs Management System (GCMS), which provides the Customs Division with a fully integrated computerized system for the processing and management of Customs Declarations and related activities.
-This system is designed to work in an Electronic Data Interchange (EDI) environment, where Manifests and Single Administrative Documents (SAD) are electronically received and automatically processed.
-In 2003 Ghana moved away from the use of ASYCUDA in processing Customs Declarations.
-Instead Ghana adopted and modified a Direct Trader Input system (DTI) that provides for online submission of custom documents and duty payments.
+The Ghana Customs Management System (GCMS) provides the Customs with a fully integrated computerized system for the processing and management of Customs Declarations and related activities.
+This system is designed to work in an Electronic Data Interchange (EDI) environment, where Manifests and Single Administrative Documents are electronically received and automatically processed.